ignatius22/MInt_Clone/README.md

 # HTML Forms

-> This project consists of building an HTML document that matches the appearance of youtube video player page.
+> This project consists of building an HTML document that matches the appearance of MInt login form.

 ![screenshot](./app_screenshot.png)